Living spec — this is the product we're building

 Developer dashboard

 The control plane for everything your SDK connects to.
-Sign in, register an app, and get an appId.
+Sign in at /app, register an app, and get an appId plus API keys.

-• Branding — upload logo, set colors and fonts, configure vanity domain.
+• v2 Branding — logo, colors, fonts, vanity domain (per the roadmap).

 Ready to try it?